 - Young Living Ylang Ylang Essential Oil (beautiful floral scent)

 - Empty Lip Balm Container (this recipe actually makes 2-3)

 Grab your supplies and head to the kitchen.
 Start the solid perfume recipe with your coconut oil and your beeswax (can be found at local health food stores or online).

 To make solid perfume, measure out 1 TBSP of coconut oil and pour into a microwave safe bowl.
 Next, add 1 TBSP of your beeswax into the bowl as well.
 Place on your microwave and heat for 20 seconds and then stir.
 Do this until everything is melted and you have a liquid.
 Sometimes the beeswax takes a little long to totally melt but that’s normal.
 Once everything is melted carefully remove your bowl with a towel or oven glove (it will be extremely hot!).

 Once your oils are stirred in, pour into your lip balm tubes with your spoon or small measuring cup.
+Alternatively, you can use a pour into a solid perfume compact or lip balm tin.
 Your DIY solid perfume is almost done.

 Let them cool for about 3-4 hours before using.
 They will harden into a solid form.